Michael Yacci, Associate Dean and Computing Exploration Coordinator

 (585) 475-5416, firstname.lastname@example.org

 Students may stay in the exploration option for up to two semesters (one academic year).
-Each student has an assigned academic adviser who provides guidance on course selection, minors, and career options.
+Each student has an assigned academic adviser who provides guidance on the requirements of each major, course selection, minors, and career options.
 All courses taken in the exploration option are accepted by the six computing majors; all credits earned are applicable to a student’s chosen major and maintain the student’s track toward graduation.

 |Course||Sem.
 Cr.
 Hrs.|